-- (a) The interpretation and application of the provisions of this Land Use Code shall be regarded as minimum requirements for the protection of the health, safety and welfare of the public. - (b) Whenever the requirements of the Land Use Code are at variance with the requirements of any other lawfully adopted rules, regulations, ordinances, or other legislative actions by
+- (a) The interpretation and application of the provisions of this Land Use Code shall be regarded as minimum requirements for the protection of the health, safety, and welfare of the public. - (b) Whenever the requirements of the Land Use Code are at variance with the requirements of any other lawfully adopted rules, regulations, ordinances, or other legislative actions by the Board of Trustees, the more restrictive, or which impose higher standards or requirements, shall govern. - (c) Whenever restrictions imposed by the Land Use Code are either more or less restrictive than regulations adopted by any state or federal agency, the rules or regulations which are more restrictive, or which impose higher standards or requirements, shall govern. - (d) When a provision includes a list of specific items, that list is intended to be exclusive; the provision applies only to the listed items and not to others.
+But if the list starts with a phrase such as "at a minimum," "including," "such as," or "not limited to," the list illustrates the types of things the provision applies to and is not intended to be an exclusive list.

-- the Board of Trustees, the more restrictive or that imposing the higher standard shall govern. - (c) Whenever restrictions imposed by the Land Use Code are either more or less restrictive than regulations adopted by any state or federal agency, the rules or regulations which are more restrictive, or which impose higher standards or requirements, shall govern. - (d) When a provision includes a list of specific items, that list is intended to be exclusive; the provision applies only to the listed items and not to others.
-But if the list starts with a phrase like "at a minimum," "including," or "such as," the list illustrates the types of things the provision applies to and is not intended to be an exclusive list. - (e) The use of "may" or "should" means permissive, recommended, or advised but is not mandatory; the use of "shall," "must," or "will" means compliance is mandatory and not voluntary or permissive. - (f) If a term or phrase is subject to more than one reasonable interpretation, the more stringent or restrictive interpretation is intended. - (g) If two or more provisions of this Zoning Code or other applicable law conflict, the more stringent or restrictive provision shall govern or control. - (h) Words in the present tense include the future unless the context clearly indicates the future tense. - (i) Words used in the singular number include the plural and words using the plural number include the singular unless the context clearly indicates the contrary. - (j) Whenever the requirements of this Chapter are at variance with the requirements of any other lawfully adopted rules regulations or ordinances, the more restrictive, or that imposing the higher standard, shall govern. - (k) The use of italics within the text of the Land Use Code is intended as a courtesy to the reader to assist in identifying words and phrases that have a meaning defined by the Land Use Code.
-The absence of italics for a word or phrase that is defined by the Land Use Code shall not be interpreted as the word or phrase having a meaning apart from the definition and the absence of italics is an oversight. - (I) If any section, subsection, paragraph, clause, phrase, or provision of this Chapter shall be adjudged invalid or held to be unconstitutional by a court of competent jurisdiction, the validity of the remainder shall not be affected in whole or in part, other than the provision adjudged to be invalid or unconstitutional.
+- (e) The use of "may" or "should" means permissive, recommended, or advised but is not mandatory; the use of "shall," "must," or "will" means compliance is mandatory and not voluntary or permissive. - (f) If a term or phrase is subject to more than one reasonable interpretation, the more stringent or restrictive interpretation is intended. - (g) If two or more provisions of the Land Use Code or other applicable law conflict, the more stringent or restrictive provision shall govern or control. - (h) Words in the present tense include the future unless the context clearly indicates the future tense. - (i) Words referencing a singular number include the plural and words referencing a plural number include the singular unless the context clearly indicates the contrary. - (j) The use of italics within the text of the Land Use Code is intended as a courtesy to the reader to assist in identifying words and phrases that have a meaning defined by the Land Use Code.
+The absence of italics for a word or phrase that is defined by the Land Use Code shall not be interpreted as the word or phrase having a meaning apart from the definition and the absence of italics is an oversight. - (k) If any section, subsection, paragraph, clause, phrase, or provision of this Chapter shall be adjudged invalid or held to be unconstitutional by a court of competent jurisdiction, the validity of the remainder shall not be affected in whole or in part, other than the provision adjudged to be invalid or unconstitutional.